Privacy Policy

 4. Legal basis of the processing

 Art.
-6 para.
-1 lit. a) GDPR (in conjunction with § 25 para.
-1 TTDSG) serves our company as the legal basis for processing operations for which we obtain consent for a specific processing purpose.
+6 (1) lit. a) GDPR (icw § 25 (1) Telecommunications Digital Services Data Protection Act (TDDDG) (formerly TTDSG)) serves our company as the legal basis for processing operations where we obtain consent for a specific processing purpose.

 If the processing of personal data is necessary for the performance of a contract to which you are a party, as is the case, for example, with processing operations that are necessary for the delivery of goods or the provision of another service or consideration, the processing is based on Art.
-6 para.
-1 lit. b) GDPR.
-The same applies to such processing operations that are necessary to carry out pre-contractual measures, for example in cases of inquiries about our products or services.
+6 (1) lit. b) GDPR.
+The same applies to processing operations that are necessary for the implementation of precontractual measures, for example in the case of enquiries about our products or services.

-If our company is subject to a legal obligation which requires the processing of personal data, such as for the fulfillment of tax obligations, the processing is based on Art.
-6 para.
-1 lit. c) GDPR.
+If our company is subject to a legal obligation by which the processing of personal data becomes necessary, such as for the fulfilment of tax obligations, the processing is based on Art.
+6 (1) lit. c) GDPR.

-Ultimately, processing operations could be based on Art.
-6 para.
-1 lit. f) GDPR.
-This legal basis is used for processing operations which are not covered by any of the abovementioned legal grounds, if processing is necessary for the purposes of the legitimate interests pursued by our company or by a third party, except where such interests are overridden by the interests or fundamental rights and freedoms of the data subject which require protection of personal data.
-We are permitted to carry out such processing operations in particular because they have been specifically mentioned by the European legislator.
-In this respect, it took the view that a legitimate interest could be assumed if you are a customer of our company (Recital 47 Sentence 2 GDPR).
+Finally, processing operations could be based on Art.
+6 (1) lit. f) GDPR.
+Processing operations which are not covered by any of the aforementioned legal bases are based on this legal basis if the processing is necessary for the protection of a legitimate interest of our company or a third party, provided that the interests, fundamental rights and freedoms of the data subject do not overweigh.
+We are permitted to carry out such processing operations in particular because they have been specifically mentioned by the European law.
+In this respect, the legislature took the view that a legitimate interest could be assumed if you are a customer of our company (Recital 47, Sentence 2 GDPR).

 5. Transmission of data to third parties

-Your personal data will not be transferred to third parties for purposes other than those listed below.
+Your personal data will not be conveyed to third parties for purposes other than those listed below.

-We only pass on your personal data to third parties if:
+We will only share/convey your personal data with third parties if:

 1. you have given us your express consent to do so in accordance with Art.
-6 para.
-1 lit. a) GDPR,
+6 (1) lit. a) GDPR,

-2. the disclosure is permitted in accordance with Art.
-6 para.
-1 lit. f) GDPR to protect our legitimate interests and there is no reason to assume that you have an overriding interest worthy of protection in not disclosing your data,
+2. the disclosure is permissible in accordance with Art.
+6 (1) lit. f) GDPR to protect our legitimate interests and there is no reason to assume that you have an overriding interest worthy of protection in the non-disclosure of your data,

 3. in the event that a legal obligation exists for the disclosure pursuant to Art.
-6 para.
-1 lit. c) GDPR, and
+6 (1) lit. c) GDPR, as well as

-4. this is legally permissible and necessary for the processing of contractual relationships with you in accordance with Art.
-6 para.
-1 lit. b) GDPR.
+4. this is legally permissible and necessary according to Art.
+6 (1) lit. b) GDPR for the processing of contractual relationships with you.

-As part of the processing operations described in this privacy policy, personal data may be transferred to the USA.
+In the context of the processing operations described in this privacy statement, personal data may be transferred to the USA.
 Companies in the USA only have an adequate level of data protection if they have certified themselves under the EU-US Data Privacy Framework and thus the adequacy decision of the EU Commission pursuant to Art.
 45 GDPR applies.
-We have explicitly stated this for the service providers concerned in the privacy policy.
-In order to protect your data in all other cases, we have concluded data processing agreements based on the European Commission’s standard contractual clauses.
-If the standard contractual clauses are not sufficient to establish an adequate level of security, your consent may serve as the legal basis for the transfer to third countries in accordance with Art.
-49 para.
-1 lit. a) GDPR.
-This may not apply in the case of data transfer to third countries for which the European Commission has issued an adequacy decision pursuant to Art.
-45 GDPR.
+We have explicitly mentioned this in the privacy policy for the service providers concerned.
+In order to protect your data in all other cases, we have concluded commissioned processing agreements based on the standard contractual clauses of the European Commission.
+If the standard contractual clauses are not sufficient to establish an adequate level of security, your consent pursuant to Article 49 (1) a) of the GDPR may serve as the legal basis for the transfer to third countries.
+This sometimes does not apply in the case of a data transfer to third countries for which the European Commission has issued an adequacy decision pursuant to Article 45 of the GDPR.

 5.1 valantic CEC Deutschland GmbH (Produktdatengaudi)